 The 23-year-old suspect, a resident of Northwest Washington, has been charged with second-degree murder in the death of his cousin.
 The Post report notes that interviews with family members and court documents offer few details as to what may have caused the dispute to turn deadly.
 The older sister of the victim states her brother, who had a four-year-old daughter, was trying to get his high school equivalency degree and “was trying to better his soul.”

 The penalties for being convicted of second-degree murder in Maryland are severe and can lead to imprisonment for up to 30 years.
 The murder defense attorneys at the law firm of Alpert Schreyer recognize the life-changing consequences of a murder conviction and aim to protect the future of our clients by crafting an aggressive defense against harsh penalties.
-To see how our knowledgeable legal team can help defend you in your case, call (866) 444-6363 for free consultation.
+To see how our knowledgeable legal team can help defend you in your case, call (866) 444-6363 for free case evaluation.